If you’re looking for something a little different in the chocolate chip cookie world, try these soft, hearty, chewy Rye Chocolate Chip Cookies!

 In addition to that flavor difference, you may also notice that these soft cookies are also a little chewy.
 It’s really a perfect combination of texture and flavor.

 If you’ve made chocolate chip cookies previously, making these cookies will feel quite familiar.
 My only word of warning is that the rye flour gives the resulting dough a slick texture.
-It’s not enough to make the dough difficult to handle, but it will be different than a cookie made with all-purpose flour and may make it more challenging to get the chocolate chips mixed into the dough.
+It’s not enough to make the dough difficult to handle, but it will be different than a cookie made with all-purpose flour.
+That consistency may make it more challenging to get the chocolate chips mixed into the dough.
 It will work, though, with a little extra effort in mixing in the chips.

 If you’re looking for something different to change your chocolate chip cookie routine, then try these Rye Chocolate Chip Cookies.
 I was pleasantly surprised by how very much I like them, and I hope you will find that you love them, too!